 Department of Crop and Soil Sciences

-SOIL SCIENCE: Regents Professor, J. Reganold; Professors, L. Carpenter-Boggs, M. Flury, W. L. Pan; Associate Professor, D. Brown; Assistant Professors, T. S. Sullivan, H. Tao; Instructors, C. Perillo, M. Quinn.
+SOIL SCIENCE: Regents Professor, J. Reganold; Professors, L. Carpenter-Boggs, M. Flury; Associate Professor, T. S. Sullivan; Assistant Professors, D. Griffin, G. LaHue, H. Neely; Teaching Associate Professor, C. Perillo; Teaching Assistant Professor, L. Brueggeman.

-AGRICULTURE AND FOOD SYSTEMS: Associate Professor, J. Goldberger; Assistant Professor, A. Warner; Senior Instructors, J. D. Baser; Teaching Assistant Professors, H. Henning, T. Wheeler.
+AGRICULTURE AND FOOD SYSTEMS: Professor, J. Goldberger; Assistant Professor, A. Warner; Teaching Associate Professor, J. D. Baser; Teaching Assistant Professors, H. Henning, T. Wheeler.

 Undergraduate minors in Agriculture Technology & Production Management, Precision Agriculture, Crop Science, Soil Science, Geospatial Analysis, and Agricultural and Food Systems, as well as an undergraduate Certificate in Organic Agriculture, are also available.

 We offer graduate programs of study leading to the degrees of Master of Science in Crop Science, Master of Science in Soil Science, Doctor of Philosophy (Crop Science), and Doctor of Philosophy (Soil Science).
 A graduate Certificate in Sustainable Agriculture is also available.